GRV96/syspathmodif/README.md

 `SysPathBundle` can be used as a context manager.
 In that case, the instance is cleared at the `with` block's end.

-For more information, consult the functions' documentation and the demos in the source code repository.
+For more information, consult the documentation and the demos in the source code repository.

 ### Dependencies